ToJans/tojans.github.com/content/posts/software-estimates-done-right/index.md

 So, **how do you estimate** a software development effort?

->Ha, that's easy; there is a website called [The Estimate Goat][3], that provides you random estimates every time you resresh the page!
+>Ha, that's easy; there is a website called [The Estimate Goat][3], that provides you random estimates every time you refresh the page!

 ![An estimation by the estimate goat][4]